Paul Ginsparg

-Paul Henry Ginsparg (born January 1, 1955) is a physicist.
+Paul Henry Ginsparg is an American physicist.
 He developed the arXiv.org e-print archive.

 Education

-He is a graduate of Syosset High School in Syosset, New York.
-He graduated from Harvard University with a Bachelor of Arts in physics and from Cornell University with a PhD in theoretical particle physics with a thesis titled Aspects of Symmetry Behavior in Quantum Field Theory.
+He is a graduate of Syosset High School in Syosset, New York, on Long Island.
+He graduated from Harvard University with a Bachelor of Arts in physics and from Cornell University with a Doctor of Philosophy in theoretical particle physics with a thesis titled Aspects of symmetry behavior in quantum field theory.

 Career in physics

 Ginsparg was a junior fellow and taught in the physics department at Harvard University until 1990.

 The pre-print archive was developed while he was a member of staff of Los Alamos National Laboratory, 1990–2001.
 Since 2001, Ginsparg has been a professor of Physics and Computing & Information Science at Cornell University.

 He has published physics papers in the areas of quantum field theory, string theory, conformal field theory, and quantum gravity.
 He often comments on the changing world of physics in the Information Age.